benjamincrozat/content/posts/laravel-best-practices.md

 ### Prevent stray HTTP requests to identify slow tests

-If you want to make sure that all HTTP requests made during your tests are fake, you can use the `Http::preventStrayRequests()` method from the HTTP Facade.
+Here's a great tip if you want to make sure that all HTTP requests made during your tests are fake, you can use the `Http::preventStrayRequests()` method from the HTTP Facade.

 It will cause an exception to be thrown if any HTTP requests that do not have a corresponding fake response is executed.